Skip to main content

 d.
 Are notifications of the intent to bundle published on the Government point of entry 30 days prior to the release of a solicitation or 30 days prior to placing an order without a solicitation (DFARS 205.205-70)?

 e.
-Are contracting officers making a reasonable effort to promote socio-economic goals by adding a socio-economic factor to the source selection process, as applicable?
+Are Contracting officers making a reasonable effort to promote socio-economic goals by adding a socio-economic factor to the source selection process, as applicable?

 f.
-Are contracting officers following the guidance for promoting socio-economic goals, as provided by the SCO?
+Are Contracting officers following the guidance for promoting socio-economic goals, as provided by the SCO?

 Step 7: Standards of Conduct.